ac-tuwien/pymhlib/README.md

 well-known combinatorial optimization problems.
 It is recommended to take such a demo as template for solving your own new problem.

-- Maximum satisfiability problem (MAXSAT)
+- Maximum satisfiability problem (MAXSAT) based on `BoolVectorSolution`
+- Graph Coloring Problem (GCP) based on `VectorSolution`
+- Traveling Salesman Problem (TSP) based on `PermutationSolution`
+- Quadratic assignment problem (QAP) based on `PermutationSolution`
+- Minimum vertex cover problem (MVCP) based on `SetSolution`
-- Maximum (weighted) independent set problem (MISP)
+- Maximum (weighted) independent set problem (MISP) based on `SubsetVectorSolution`
-- Multidimensional 0-1 knapsack problem (MKP)
+- Multidimensional 0-1 knapsack problem (MKP) based on `SubsetVectorSolution`

-- Quadratic assignment problem (QAP)
-- Traveling Salesman Problem (TSP)
-- Graph Coloring Problem (GCP)
+Shared code of these demos is found in the modules `demos.common` and `demos.graphs`.

 ### Changelog